boilingrip/boiling-api/README.md

     > Because that way it's much easier to write safe and clean code.
         We can guarantee that a middleware to check permissions runs for every request.
         We can ensure that every interaction with the data has to pass through the API.
-        Things like rate limiting or permissions are trivial to implement.
+        Things like rate limiting or permissions, and input sanitization are trivial to implement.
 - Are you running a private tracker??
     > No, I just write this software.
 Don't send me DMCA notices.
 - Can I test it?
-    > A public instance will be running at `api.boiling.rip:8234`, resets every 24 hours or so.
+    > A public instance will be running at `api.boiling.rip:8234` at some point, resets every 24 hours or so.
         You'll need an API key.
         Or just run your own.
 - Is this project affiliated with chihaya?